-If you live anywhere in Los Angeles County, particularly near a fire hydrant, the bottom of a hill, or a tall, city building, you might be experiencing some excessive water pressure in your home.
+If you live anywhere in Los Angeles, particularly near a fire hydrant, the bottom of a hill, or a tall, city building, you might be experiencing some excessive water pressure in your home.
 Unbeknownst to many, continuing urban and suburban development has created an increase in LA’s water pressure over time.

 “So what?” you might say.
 “Isn’t low water pressure a bigger and more annoying inconvenience?”